electronstudio/pygame-zero-book/chapters/1_graphics.md

 ## Moving rectangles

-To make things move we need to add the special *update()* function.
+To make things move we need to add the special `update()` function.
-Pygame Zero calls this function for us, over and over, once per frame.
+We don't need to write our own loop because *Pygame Zero calls this function for us in its own loop*, over and over, many times per second.

 \begin{codelisting}
 \codecaption{Moving rectangles}